ibrahimilhan35/arctic-training-repo/README.md

 Practice with Github at the Arctic data training
 This is a test repository for the training

+Hello Vibhor, I think this R workshop is great!

 Ibrahim Ilhan | Vibhor Agarwal

 This is a test repository for training